 First developed in the Purdue University Horticultural Farm in 1982, the Enterprise Apple is another in several modern apples prized for its disease resistance and ease of growth.
 Counted among its parents are the Golden Delicious, Rome Beauty, McIntosh, and the Malus floribunda.
 It is from this final apple, the Malus floribunda, that the gene for scab-resistance originates.

 The Enterprise Tree is a vigorous upright grower with a rounded crown on which apples grow along the length of the branch.
 The apples persist on the tree long after ripening and can extend the harvest season; however, since this apple is a late ripener already, you might want to harvest them before they stay on too long.
 Finally, it bears annually with proper pruning.
-Smaller trees will ship in Spring 2023.

 USDA Zone: 3-9